bigfix/developer.bigfix.com/site/pages/get-started/api.md

 title: Available APIs
 ---

-BigFix provides you with a set of APIs that allows you interact and customize your solution.
+BigFix provides you with a set of APIs that allows you to interact and customize your solution.
-The brown boxes in this graphic highlight the available BigFix APIs and where they plug into the BigFix topology:
+The brown boxes in this graphic highlight the available BigFix APIs and where they fit into the BigFix topology:

 ![All API](/static/img/all_api.png)

-In this list you find a quick description of what each API allows you to do.
-If you click on the API name you access the section that contains all the information and resources available about that API.
+The following list gives you a quick description of what each API allows you to do.
+Click the API name to access the section that contains all the information and resources available about that API.

 <dl>
    <dt>[REST API](../rest-api/)</dt>